Modip/country_data_app/README.md

-# test_mme_teranga
+# Country APP

-A new Flutter project.
+Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+## Fetch All countries with online API

 A few resources to get you started if this is your first Flutter project: